federicoops/federicoops/README.md

 #### 🤖 Simulation
   1. [sep8Emulator](https://github.com/federicorossifr/sep8emulator): C++ emulator of a didactic 16-bit processor.
 A bit outdated, still fancy.
 One of my first emulation projects
-  2. [QemuPPU](https://github.com/federicorossifr/qemu-ppu): A qemu version with a very limited Posit Processing Unit PCI device, just for discovery purposes.
-  3. [ppu-driver](https://github.com/federicorossifr/ppu-driver): Driver for the PCI PPU.
-Working well with DMA. 🛑 May not follow all the best practices for Linux Kernel development though 🛑.